sysprog21/shecc/README.md

 ## Known Issues

-1. The generated ELF lacks of .bss and .rodata section
+1. The generated ELF lacks .bss and .rodata sections
-2. The support of varying number of function arguments is incomplete.
-No `<stdarg.h>` can be used.
+2. Full `<stdarg.h>` support is not available.
+Variadic functions work via direct pointer arithmetic.
-   Alternatively, check the implementation `printf` in source `lib/c.c` for `var_arg`.
+   See the `printf` implementation in `lib/c.c` for the supported approach.
-3. The C front-end is a bit dirty because there is no effective AST.
+3. The C front-end operates directly on token streams without building a full AST.
+4. Complex pointer arithmetic expressions like `*(p + offset)` have limited support.

 ## License